BeyondDeepFakeDetection/Beyond-Deep-Fake-Detection/README.md

 - Computing acceptance probabilities for semantic consistency using fine-tuned large language models (LLMs)
 - Rejection sampling over the semantic space to detect content that is surprising or overrepresented under a calibrated distribution

-This approach is:

-- **Modality-agnostic**: applicable to any media that can be converted to text
-- **Explainable**: decisions are based on interpretable semantic tokens
-- **Robust to future generative advances**: does not rely on generative artifacts

 We release:
 - Code to reproduce all experiments from the paper.
 - Pretrained GPT-2 models fine-tuned on general and real distributions.